-JOHN: Well, as I started on my working career - in Michigan, in the early '80s - I had the opportunity to move in to a training job, where I actually designed a diversity program.
-Within that program, in teaching people about stereotypes and such, I felt like people were really more open to me than they would be to a white person or a black person - in that people were able to identify with parts of me.
-And because of that, I was able to learn a lot, and teach a lot, about how to deal with your own view - about how you deal with other people being from - looking at it and be stereotyped, and such.
+JOHN: Well, as I started on my working career in Michigan, in the early '80s, I had the opportunity to move into a training job where I actually designed a diversity program.
+Within that program, in teaching people about stereotypes and such, I felt like people were really more open to me than they would be to a white person or a black person in that people were able to identify with parts of me.
+And because of that, I was able to learn a lot and teach a lot about how to deal with your own view - about how you deal with other people being from - looking at it and be stereotyped and such.

 CONAN: And throughout this - your life, have you always identified as multiracial or biracial?

-JOHN: Well, that became later, as I matured.
+JOHN: Well, that became later as I matured.
 I grew up with my - mostly with my mom, who was the black person in my parentage.
-And I identified as black - and do still, mainly.
-However, as time went on, I became more and more aware of how much access - being multiracial in America - gave me to a larger and broader society.
-You can take many opportunities to bring together people of varied diversion - backgrounds as friends of mine in different arenas, and bring them together.
-And they become friends.
-So we're kind of like a linking pin to society; like, we're part of helping heal the wounds.
+And I identified as black and do still mainly.
+However, as time went on, I became more and more aware of how much access being multiracial in America gave me to a larger and broader society.
+You can take many opportunities to bring together people of varied diversion - backgrounds as friends of mine in different arenas and bring them together, and they become friends.
+So we're kind of like a linking pin to society, like we're part of helping heal the wounds.

 CONAN: That's interesting.
 Reginald Daniel, have you had that same experience?

 DANIEL: In a lot of individual cases and contacts, yes.
-And in fact, my whole teaching has been aimed at sort of raising awareness of how - of the connections students have with each other; you know, how we're all related in many ways, no matter how we identify.
+And in fact, my whole teaching has been aimed at sort of raising awareness of how - of the connections students have with each other, you know, how we're all related in many ways no matter how we identify.
 You know, one of the things I throw out is my own genealogy chart.
 And then I tell them, you know, you go back 20 generations, you have a million ancestors.
 You go back another 20, it's just - it's astounding the numbers you'd have in that.
 We don't know those histories, and all of us actually have an original family that evolved in Africa before the dispersal.

-So one of my whole tools - at least, in the classroom context - has been to try to help students negotiate new kinds of (technical difficulties) in terms of dealing with each other and dealing with difference, by thinking about new ways of connecting.
-There have been many other individual circumstances where I've had to mediate opposing positions.
+So one of my whole tools - at least, in the classroom context - has been to try to help students negotiate new kinds of (technical difficulties) in terms of dealing with each other and dealing with the difference by thinking about new ways of connecting.
+There had been many other individual circumstances where I've had to mediate opposing positions.
 But I'm not one of those people that thinks that multiracial folks will automatically be able to achieve that.
 I think a lot of people, no matter what their identity, can achieve that.
-But certainly, you could think that a multiracial experience - because you have to navigate sometimes seemingly hostile terrain - may be imbued with ways, exploring that.
+But certainly, you could think that a multiracial experience - because you have to navigate sometimes seemingly hostile terrain - may be imbued with ways exploring that.
 But I'm not convinced that most racial people automatically will be able to do that.

 CONAN: I see.

-DANIEL: And I think for a lot of people, they haven't yet been able to make that shift, to understand that that is a possibility.
+DANIEL: And I think for a lot of people, they haven't yet been able to make that shift to understand that that is a possibility.
 Even if they understand it intellectually, I think, there's a bit of caution there.
 Will these people reject, will they leave behind the black struggle?
 Will they be out there?
 I mean, we'll have more opportunities, and then we'll be concerned about people who don't.